xcube-dev/xcube/docs/source/devguide.md

 to the conda-forge organization.
 A repository's feedstock is usually located at `https://github.com/conda-forge/<repo-name>-feedstock`, e.g., `https://github.com/conda-forge/xcube-feedstock`.

+Usually, a conda-forge bot will create a feedstock pull request automatically for each new GitHub release, and the maintainers only need to merge it (potentially after some manual improvements).
+The manual procedure below is only needed if there isn't time to wait for the bot, or if an additional conda-forge build has to be done without a new GitHub release.
 The package is updated by
 * forking the repository
 * creating a new branch for the changes